darrellroot/PackageSwiftPcapng/README.md

 # PackageSwiftPcapng

 .pcapng files encode network packet captures.  .pcapng replaces the older .pcap file format and is the default output format used by Wireshark.
-The pcapng file format is documented at https://github.com/pcapng/pcapng/
+The pcapng file format is documented at https://github.com/pcapng/pcapng/   A set of test .pcapng files for decode is at https://github.com/hadrielk/pcapng-test-generator

 This package takes a stream of Data (presumably of a .pcapng data file) and attempts to decode it with a failable initializer, gnerating a Pcapng data structure: